jonathan-vella/secure-networking-hackathon/challenges/Challenge-02.md

 - The application requires a load balancing solution that can direct requests to the available endpoints to ensure application availability.
 - The application needs to be able to communicate to the database resources on premises (the username is `demouser`, the password is `demo!pass123`).
 - The application should be resilient to single VM failures.
-- Solution should be a cost-effective solution leveraging cloud native tools
+- The solution should be a cost-effective solution leveraging cloud native tools
-- Solution must enable the middle tier to communicate to external internet endpoints without attaching a public IP to any VM.
+- The solution must enable the middle tier to communicate to external internet endpoints without attaching a public IP to any VM.
-- Solution components should take advantage of cloud resiliency to individually meet an SLA requirement of 99.99% when possible
+- The solution components should take advantage of cloud resiliency to individually meet an SLA requirement of 99.99% when possible
-- The templates created by the Azure consultants will download container images from an online image repository, but they could not tell you more details about that.
+- The scripts created by the Azure consultants will download container images from an online image repository, but they could not tell you more details about that.

 ## Notes

 - Azure consultants have provided reusable Bash scripts to accelerate the deployment of the application but have not configured the network design.
 You can find the script [here](../hacker-assets/challenge02.md).
-- Some caveats for the templates have been provided by the Azure consultants:
+- Some caveats for the scripts which have been provided by the Azure consultants:

-  - These scripts deploy virtual machines based on an Ubuntu image.
-You might need to accept the terms for this image to work.
+  - These scripts deploy virtual machines based on particular OS images.
+You might need to accept the terms for these images to work.
-  - The Virtual Network needs to be in the same resource group as the VM being deployed through the template.
+  - The Virtual Network needs to be in the same resource group as the VMs being deployed by the script.
-  - The script will only deploy the Virtual Machines, but no network configuration around it such as Network Security Groups or public IP addresses.
+  - The script will only deploy the Virtual Machines.
+Network configurations related to NSGs, Public IPs, Load Balancing, etc. are not included.
   - The Virtual Machines need outbound internet access to download the container images.

 - In the script the following parameters need to be specified for the API tier: